 Cherry Creek Innovation Campus

-Design Achievement - Cherry Creek School District seeks to implement innovation throughout all grade levels of their schools, with the focus of the new Cherry Creek Innovation Campus being on enhanced career-based programs for students to explore, experiment and celebrate pathways of learning in preparation for college and career.
-11th- and 12th-graders will soon have an amazing learning space in which to delve further into careers of today and tomorrow such as Business/Marketing, STEAM/IT, Advanced Manufacturing, Health Sciences, Culinary/Hospitality, Infrastructure Engineering and Transportation/Logistics.
-These program strands will complement and extend the current CTE programs within the existing CCSD high school network.
-The DLR Group design creates various learning environments and social spaces from traditional classrooms for instruction, to more intense lab environments that provide hands on areas for project based curriculum.
+Design Achievement - Cherry Creek School District has begun to implement innovation throughout all grade levels of its schools, starting with the new Cherry Creek Innovation Campus and a focus on enhanced career-based programs for students to explore, experiment, and celebrate pathways of learning in preparation for college and career.
+Eleventh- and 12th-graders have learning spaces that delve into career development such as business/marketing, STEAM/IT, advanced manufacturing, health sciences, culinary/hospitality, infrastructure engineering, and transportation/logistics.
+These program strands will complement and extend current CTE programs within the existing CCSD high school network.
+DLR Group's design creates various learning environments and social spaces from traditional classrooms for instruction, to more intense lab environments that provide hands-on areas for project based curriculum.
 High-bay labs provide flexible learning spaces for experimentation and exploration, some with direct access to sheltered outdoor work areas.
-The ‘i-commons’ is at the heart of this campus, a place for intentional collisions and synergy between the interdisciplinary interactions, industry partners, and specific programs.
+The ‘i-commons’ at the heart of the campus is a place for intentional collisions and synergy between interdisciplinary interactions, industry partners, and specific programs.
 Additional i-commons flex spaces are dispersed throughout the facility to promote strategic interaction and encourage collaboration.

 A New Approach to Education